-- the trust is mainly for the benefit of natural persons for whom the settlor has or had natural affection or for the benefit of a charity. - 11.
-A wide range of investments can be an attributing interest in a FIF and several methods for calculating FIF income are possible.
-For these reasons, this item focuses on a common attributing interest in a FIF where: - the taxpayer is a natural person or eligible trustee, - they own ordinary shares in a foreign company; - a market value is available for the shares; - the company is not in Australia1; - the shareholding is under 10%; - the total cost of all FIF investments is over NZ\$50,000; and - the choice of method is between FDR and CV.
+- 11. A wide range of investments can be an attributing interest in a FIF and several methods for calculating FIF income are possible.
+For these reasons, this item focuses on a common attributing interest in a FIF where: - the taxpayer is a natural person or eligible trustee; - they own ordinary shares in a foreign company; - a market value is available for the shares; - the company is not in Australia; - the shareholding is under 10%; - the total cost of all FIF investments is over NZ\$50,000; and - the choice of method is between FDR and CV.